-Farm to School is more than a program – it is a people-powered movement that seeks to teach students where food comes from and how delicious it can taste when eaten in season.
+Farm to school is a people-powered movement that seeks to strengthen the connection communities have with fresh, healthy food and local food producers.
 There are three basic elements to farm to school:

 - Local foods are purchased, promoted and served in the cafeteria or as a snack or taste-test;

 - Students participate in education activities related to agriculture, food, health or nutrition; and

 - Students engage in hands-on learning through gardening.

 Farm to school empowers children and their families to make informed food choices while strengthening the local economy and contributing to vibrant communities.

 Illinois Farm to School Network

 The Illinois Farm to School Network is comprised of passionate members who are working to change food purchasing and education practices in their communities.
 Our membership includes: